-What wine works best for this creamy chicken pasta?
+What wine works best for this Italian Chicken Pasta?

 I used dry Pinot Grigio white wine here, which produced an excellent flavor for the sauce.
 When cooking with wine, never use “cooking wine”.
 Cooking with a regular drinking wine will always give you a better tasting dish because the quality is much higher.

-Using wine is such an easy way to make a tasty creamy chicken pasta dish!
+Using a good quality drinking wine is such an easy way to create a tasty creamy chicken pasta dish!

 Best non-alcoholic substitutes for wine in cooking

-- White Wine Vinegar: This is an ideal substitute for dry white wine.
-Made from white wine, it has many of the same flavor characteristics, minus the alcohol.
-In this recipe use 1/3 cup vinegar + 2/3 cup chicken stock.
+- White Wine Vinegar is an ideal substitute for dry white wine.
+Made from white wine, it has many of the same flavor characteristics.
+Minus the alcohol.
+In this recipe you will use 1/3 cup vinegar + 2/3 cup chicken stock.

 - Rice Vinegar works too in the same proportion as White Wine Vinegar.

-- Apple Cider Vinegar can be a too strong as a substitute.
-A reader recommended to add ONLY a splash of it – start with 1 tablespoon and add more, if stronger flavor is desired.
+- I do not recommend Apple Cider Vinegar.
+Because it an be too strong as a substitute.
+A reader recommended to add ONLY a splash of it.
+You should start with 1 tablespoon.
+Add more only you desire a stronger flavor.

-This recipe calls for 4 boneless skinless chicken breasts and 12 oz of spaghetti.
+This Italian Chicken Pasta recipe calls for 4 boneless skinless chicken breasts.
 Use thin chicken breasts.
 If you can’t find thin ones, just butterfly thick ones.
 Tenderizing works too, even though I didn’t tenderize mine, just got thin ones from the store.

 If you buy regular chicken breasts (those not labeled as thin), make sure to halve them horizontally.
-Basically 1 pound of large chicken breasts usually yields 2 of them, when you half each you will get 4 nice thin chicken fillets.
+For example, 1 pound of large chicken breasts usually yields 2 of them.
+And when you half each you will get 4 nice thin chicken fillets.